py-lama/bexy/README.md

-# PyBox
+# BEXY

 A sandbox for safely running Python code in isolated environments.
-PyBox is part of the PyLama ecosystem and integrates with LogLama as the primary service for centralized logging and environment management.
+BEXY is part of the PyLama ecosystem and integrates with LogLama as the primary service for centralized logging and environment management.

 ## Features